JUNE 15 UPDATE: LCSC Camp Rescheduled

 Land-Care / Self-Care Camp

 The environmental challenges we face are daunting.
 They can take a toll on everyone’s mental health, particularly youth, who face an uncertain and perilous future.
 At Lake Park Society, we know getting outside with friends can help.
-We’re inviting participants to spend a week with us this summer, focusing on mental health and environmental action.
-Through games, activities, art, outdoor adventure, and dialogues with community mentors, we’re asking “how can we care for the land, and how does the land care for us?”
+We’re inviting participants to spend five days with us this spring, focusing on mental health and environmental action.
+Through games, activities, art, outdoor adventure, and dialogues with community mentors, we’re asking “How can we care for the land, and how does the land care for us?”

 During camp, we will: